The Latte Factor Is a Lie. Sort Of. What Your Daily Coffee Really Costs Over 10 Years

 - Debt strategy: paying down expensive debt faster

-- Tax-aware planning: understanding what actually lands in your account
+- Tax-aware planning: understanding what lands in your account

 - Consistent automation: saving and investing without relying on motivation

-That does not make coffee spending irrelevant.
-It just puts it in the right weight class.
+That doesn't make coffee spending irrelevant.
+It puts it in the right weight class.

 So, is the latte factor a lie?